 Rhodophyta (red algae)Rhodophytes, the red algae, are marine algae, generally multicellular, with a long and distinguished history.
 Some rhodophytes secrete calcium carbonate and form large stony structures.
 Modern varieties that do this are classified as coralline algae.
 They appeared in the Mesozoic, but their antecedents go back well into the Paleozoic.
 In the Decorah, there is a species formerly identified as the tabulate coral Tetradium fimbriatum (e.g., Stauffer and Thiel 1941), which has been reidentified as a red algae.
 As red algae, it is known as Prismostylus columnaris (Steele-Petrovich 2011).

 Chlorophyta (green algae)Chlorophytes are some of the few "algae" that are closely related to land plants.
 We have one chlorophyte in the Platteville, the incredibly delicate Chaetocladus sardesoni.
 This species was described by Ruedemann in 1909 from specimens previously thought to be graptolites.
-There's nothing else quite like these feather-like or filament-like fossils in the local rocks.
+There's nothing else quite like these feather-like or filament-like fossils in the local rocks (well, other than some graptolites, of course).

 |This is Plate 2 from Sardeson (1909).
 Chaetocladus sardesoni is all but figures 1 and 2 (which are of Callithamnopsis delicatula).|